 Cell phone coverage in New Jersey is good

-No matter how good the features or price on a cell phone plan look, it makes no sense to purchase that plan if it doesn't work in New Jersey, or where you live or work.
+No matter how good the features or price on a cell phone plan look, it makes no sense to purchase that plan if it doesn't work in New Jersey or the Tri-state area, or where you live or work.
 To that end, most of the country has become a hub of very fast and robust LTE coverage on all major carriers and MVNOs in the past few years.
 While AT&T and Verizon have had broad coverage and fast LTE networks in New Jersey, carriers like T-Mobile and Sprint had often lagged behind in terms of coverage, LTE technology, and overall speed.
 This is not the case any longer.

 Now, all four major carriers have the city and its entire suburban area covered with fast LTE technology.
 In fact, all four carriers score within just a few points of each other in tests of speed, quality of calls, text message reliability and delivery rates, and depth of coverage, in New Jersey.
 This means that you now have more options to choose from, more features to benefit from, and more price points available than ever before.
 There is no need to compromise on any one metric, and you can really find the best plan for your needs.

 Understanding the different types of cell phone plans

 When searching for a cell phone plan in New Jersey, you're looking for one that gives you enough minutes, text messages and data to fit your needs.
 These features are broken down in plans by: minutes covered, text messages available and data limits.